knight-dev/GenEpiLAC2025/course_modules_2025/Sequencing&QC/Sequencing&QC.md

 - Per-base sequence quality
 - Adapter content

-Try to answer the following questions analysing FastQC results for Illumina reads:
+Try to answer the following questions analysing FastQC results for samples CNGB1553, CNGB1797 and CNGB39120:

 **Analysing the FastQC reports, how many reads are there?
 Does this answer match your previous answer for sample CNGB1553 (based on ``wc`` command)?**